GIJack/harbor-wave/misc_docs/passing_data_to_droplets.md

 **base-name**	- the machine has a refrence name of the larger application payload.
 This can be used

+**domain**	- DNS domain name passed.
+Only really useful if \-\-use-dns is True.
+But passes whatever the "domain" config was at time of spawn regardless if \-\-use-dns is used

 **payload**	- arbitrary data from --payload or the payload setting.
 This can be either a string entered, or the contents of a file specified with FILE: